 We communicate outside of those meetings using a mailing list and this website.

 If you’d like to know more, we’d love to hear from you.
-For all the ways you can get in touch see the contact page.

 We’re an informal group that has no funds, and no formal structures.
 Everyone that contributes to the group, does so in their free time.